nonoivan1234/attendance/README.md

     - ### Tkinter
         To build a GUI application with Python quickly.
     - ### Selenium
-        To stimulate mouse movements to click the non-button element in website.
+        To simulate mouse movements to click the non-button element in website.
         Notice: Selenium is based on its driver, so we have to download the driver on the [website](https://pypi.org/project/selenium/).
     - ### BeautifulSoup
         To scrape the website's html source and find the element of the website by its id, class, xpath, etc.